Tirana What to visit

 Inside Et’hem Bey Mosque

 📝 USEFUL INFORMATION: Outside prayer hours, it is possible to visit the mosque free of charge.
 Men and women may enter together, and it is compulsory to take off your shoes at the entrance.
 The dress code is quite relaxed.
 For example, they did not require me to wear a scarf covering my hair.
-The only thing they asked was to cover my legs and they lent me a kind of cloak they had there (they are already prepared for tourists).
+The only thing they asked was to cover my legs and they lent me a kind of cloak they had there.

 » Bunk’Art 2